 “How so?”

 “Once we have identified the person or corporation that is menacing us, we thoroughly examine that individual’s or corporation’s assets.
-We make a list of these assets, their value, and their legal ownership documentation.
+We list these assets, their value, and their legal ownership documentation.
 Even attempts to obscure ownership via overseas shell companies would prove fruitless under the assault of our corporate law division.
-Suppose the individuals we target own, say, a metal fabrication plant, a software company, an expensive condominium, or an art gallery.
+Suppose the individuals we target own a metal fabrication plant, a software company, an expensive condominium, or an art gallery.
 In that case, we can prepare a series of lawsuits to recover those assets.

-We usually move legally after the State of Illinois has arrested, charged, and convicted that individual in a law court.
-For instance, if the Federal Government convicted those individuals were convicted under a RICO statute, it would seize all their assets.
+We usually move legally after the State of Illinois has arrested, charged, and convicted that individual in a court of law.
+For instance, if the Federal Government convicted those individuals under a RICO statute, it would seize all their assets.
 We would register our personal injury lawsuits as assets to be subtracted from the government seizures.
 In other words, we will get our pound of flesh.

-If, on the other hand, John and I are killed, we have arrangements for that grim eventuality.
+On the other hand, if someone kills John and me, we have arrangements for that grim eventuality.
 Merrick, Dawson, and Brant have friendly relations with several top law firms in Chicago and Illinois.
 These firms have copies of our evidence with instructions on how to sue on behalf of the Merrick estate.
 Those who carry out their threats will face a series of endless and debilitating lawsuits.
 We are not sheep, Lendina.”

 “No one is suggesting that you are.
-But I am intrigued by your example of assets, which included things that my husband, Imer, and I possess.
+But I am intrigued by your example of assets, which included businesses that my husband, Imer, and I own.
 Are you accusing me of something, Anne?”

-“I was speaking hypothetically, and no such judgment should be presumed.”
+“I was speaking hypothetically, and you should presume no such judgment.”

 “My husband and I are legitimate entrepreneurs, founders of several successful companies.
 Our facilities and business records are public.
 You could visit any of our companies and see for yourself.”